Jagdgeschwader 52

+Operational history

 Formation

 In 1935, the Ministry of Aviation designed an air force (Luftwaffe) of 2,370 active planes by April 1938, which would require the production of about 18,000 planes to cover attrition.
 When 1938 came, the Luftwaffe split its fighter groups into light "Jagdgeschwader" flying the Messerschmitt Bf 109, for home defense, and heavy fighter wings called Zerstörergeschwader flying the Messerschmitt Bf 110, for offensive operations, based on doctrine devised over the 1930s.
 Although the Luftwaffe simply could not meet its mandated pre-Munich Agreement size, five times its then current size, aircraft poured into the various Geschwader around the country.

 At the Ingolstadt-Manching base, 37 mi north of Munich, I./JG 433 was activated as the first Gruppe of Luftflotte 3 under the command of Hauptmann Dietrich Graf von Pfeil und Klein-Ellguth, who had commanded a provisional air unit during the Sudeten crisis.
 After the Munich Agreement, aircraft flooded into JG 433 in spite of the unit not even having a dozen pilots.
 By December, it had an almost full complement of Bf 109Ds, but a severe freeze around Christmas 1938 rendered them all inoperable.
 Improving weather and incoming trainees in the first weeks of 1939 improved JG 433's situation.
 To train the new pilots was the task of Klein-Ellguth's Staffelkäpitane, Oberleutnants Wolfgang Ewald, Adolf Galland, and Alfons Klein.
 All three had been members of the Condor Legion during the Spanish Civil War.
 Klein was killed in a crash on 18 February 1939 and was replaced by Oberleutant Helmut Kühle, also a Condor Legion veteran, on 1 March 1939.
 Over the month of March, JG 433 received some new Bf 109Es and was transferred to a grass airfield at Böblingen, near Stuttgart.
 The Luftwaffe reorganized on 1 May 1939, introducing the "block" designations for air wings.
 Luftflotte 3 was assigned blocks 51–75 for its fighter units.
-I./JG 433 was redesignated I./JG 52, two places up from its previous designation.
+I./JG 433 was redesignated I./JG 52.